gwen-interpreter/.github/profile/README.md

 > [Documentation](https://gweninterpreter.org/docs)

-Gwen is a [Gherkin](https://cucumber.io/docs/gherkin/reference/) interpreter that helps teams automate end-to-end testing and robotic processing with behaviour described in feature specifications.
+Gwen is a [Gherkin](https://cucumber.io/docs/gherkin/reference/) interpreter with built-in automation capabilities that can readily be utilised for end-to-end testing and robotic processing.
 All our open source work on Gwen is maintained in the repositories here.